IIITLucknowSWEngg/CSAICSABTeam009/URD.md

 ### User Requirements Document (URD)

 ---

 ### **Overview**
-This document outlines the user requirements for a Spotify Clone, a music streaming platform offering a personalized experience for users to explore, play, and manage audio content.
-It is designed to meet the needs of listeners, premium users, artists, and admins, ensuring seamless content delivery, discoverability, and engagement.
+This document outlines the user requirements for a music streaming platform designed to compete with Spotify, offering a personalized experience for users to explore, play, and manage audio content.
+The platform is intended to meet the needs of listeners, premium users, artists, and admins, ensuring seamless content delivery, discoverability, and engagement.

 ---